ramboxapp/community-edition/README.md

 ## Disclosure

-Rambox-OS is not affiliated with any of the messaging apps offered.
+Hamsket is not affiliated with any of the messaging apps offered.

 ----------